 - make your own spicy salt with salt and chili pepper!

 Do you have other things you use to rim savory drinks?
 Please tell us!

 Where to get Clamato Juice for this Caesar cocktail:

 In Canada, we can get Clamato juice at any grocery store.
-I’m not certain about the US or elsewhere, but you can get some online here:
+I’m not certain about the US or elsewhere, but you can get some on Amazon here:

 If you’ve tried this caesar drink recipe then don’t forget to rate the recipe and let us know how it turned out in the comments below.
 We love hearing from you!

 To save this recipe for later on Pinterest, click here!

 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM

 A Classic Caesar Cocktail with a Pickle Twist

 A caesar cocktail with vodka, calmato juice, a dash worcestershire, a dash tabasco sauce, a squeeze of lime, and our secret pickled ingredient.
 Pickles!